Skip to content

 Framework layers map these to transport-appropriate errors (Tauri CommandError, MCP tool error, HTTP status).

-• owner_guard() — creates a guard with all capabilities (simulates workspace owner)
+• owner_guard() — guard with all capabilities (simulates workspace owner)

 • MockCapabilityRepository — configurable mock for non-owner resolution tests

-Every use case with a guard.require() call should have a corresponding denial test:
+Every use case with a guard.require() call has a matching denial test:

 #[test]